 “They live in chaos.
 And chaos… it can’t sustain itself.
 It never could.
 It’s too easy, and it’s too unsatisfying.”

-And, remember – letting terrorism deter you from doing whatever you would normally do – whether going to a nightclub or marching in a Pride parade- only gives these madmen a sense of victory.
+And, remember – letting terrorism deter you from doing whatever you would normally do – whether going to a nightclub or marching in a Pride parade – only gives these madmen a sense of victory.
 We can’t let that happen.

-Now, on a hopefully lighter note…
+Now, on what is hopefully a far lighter note…

 “I’m gonna bring the ocean back, or get really thirsty trying.” – Steven, stating his resolve.
 Gonna need a lot of water, kid.